Jules Carpentier: Electrical measurements

 Jules Carpentier was one of the first manufacturers of various models of Galvanometer that had been designed by Marcel Deprez and Arsène d'Arsonval.
-In addition, Carpentier developed with other people like Eleuthère Mascart, Pellat, Broca, André Blondel, Abraham, Louis Le Chatelier and Callender a series of derivatives of Galvanometer to measure and record intensity, potential tensions and other amounts derived from them.
+In addition, Carpentier developed with other people like Éleuthère Mascart, Pellat, Broca, André Blondel, Abraham, Louis Le Chatelier and Callender a series of derivatives of Galvanometer to measure and record intensity, potential tensions and other amounts derived from them.

 The French engineer and inventor has also contributed to various electrical measurements and the establishment of the necessary rules.
 Furthermore, for nearly half a century, many electrical measuring instruments took the "Carpentier" mark.

 Telegraphy

-Jules Carpentier took care of the settings of the french engineer Emile Baudot's telegraph system of Posts and Telecommunications.
+Jules Carpentier took care of the settings of the French engineer Emile Baudot's telegraph system of Posts and Telecommunications.
 Some devices regulators, translators and printers completed the system thanks to his work and his main collaborators.
 Thousands of installations "Baudot" were guided workshops to equip Jules Carpentier telegraph networks in France and many foreign countries.

 After the invention of the telegraph and the first tests of Marconi, Gustave Ferrie, then captain of Engineering at the service of military telegraph, was commissioned by the Minister of War, Freycinet, to continue to experience more and do more studies to implementation in France of a material that would make a first class military importance.
-To achieve these successes, Gustave Ferrie sought collaboration as fabricant Carpentier.
-They studied about building new bases induction coils and mercury switches specially designed for the TSF, and soon established a complete electrical equipment for production of radio waves for downloads powerful capacitors by the age.
+To achieve these successes, Gustave Ferrie sought the collaboration of Carpentier as builder.
+They studied about building new bases induction coils and mercury switches specially designed for the wireless telegraph, and soon established a complete electrical equipment for production of radio waves for downloads powerful capacitors by the age.

-Jules Carpentier, always in collaboration with Gustave Ferrie, also created the wave meter, frequency meter, Ammeter and Ohmmeter special heat for the introduction of the measurement and calculation of the various organs of the TSF.
-In 1921, the appearance of light with three electrodes of the American DeForest came to revolutionize the technique of TSF and Carpentier was in charge of introducing the results of electrical measuring instruments and radio when his death suddenly stopped the course of their work.
+Jules Carpentier, always in collaboration with Gustave Ferrie, also created the special thermal wavemeters, frequency meters, ammeters and ohmmeters necessary for the introduction of measurements and calculations in the various parts of the wireless telegraph.
+In 1921, the invention of the three-light electrode lamp by American manufacturer DeForest revolutionized the technique of wireless telegraphy and Carpentier was in the process of introducing its use in electrical and radio measuring instruments when his sudden death interrupted the course of his work.

 Photography

 Jules Carpentier worked closely with Charles Cros in a process he had invented in 1869 by color photography.
 In 1885, informed the Academy of Sciences of project definition, classification and annotation color.

-Carpentier approaches the construction of a photographic apparatus in 1890, creating a photographic camera in hand, the "photo-mate" repeatedly shrink to 12 plates.
-This instrument allowed taking views around the eye pointing to an objective arranged next to that recorded images.
-It was a small portable device, so Jules Carpentier create new models of amplifiers autofocus for enlargement.
-The "photo-mate" was a huge commercial success and made several models.
+Carpentier approached the construction of a photographic apparatus in 1890, creating a handheld photographic camera, the "photo-mate" repeatedly shrunk to 12 plates.
+This camera allowed taking pictures by eye, pointing through an aligned auxiliary lens, positioned adjacent to the main lens that exposed the film.
+It was a small portable device, so Jules Carpentier created new models of enlargers with an autofocus mechanism.
+The "photo-mate" was a huge commercial success and several models were made.